 Here’s a list of cool and crazy things to do in Moscow

-1. Explore the Red Square
+1. Explore the Red Square in Moscow

-The red square is spectacular at all times of day and is home to the famous St. Basil’s cathedral.
+The red square is spectacular at all times of the day and is home to the famous St. Basil’s cathedral.

-2. Breach the Kremlin Walls
+2. Visit the Kremlin Walls

-Make sure you get tickets for a tour around the complex and the armoury, which is also an amazing museum which provides some insight into the Tsar’s that lived here!
+Make sure you get tickets for a tour around the complex and the armoury.
+This is also an amazing museum that provides some insight into the Tsar’s that lived here!

 Tip: Be warned that they do get extremely busy so it may be an idea to visit early to beat the tour groups.

-3. Window shop in GUM
+3. Window shop in GUM shopping centre

-All the shops surround the main fountain and here you can buy one of their famous ice creams and they don’t have a designer price tag!
+All the shops surround the main fountain and you can buy one of their famous ice creams.
+At least, they don’t have a designer price tag!